 Children who are mentored through Big Brothers Big Sisters go to school more often, get higher grades, and get along better with their friends and their family.
 Children often need a caring adult, other then their parent(s) who they can turn to for guidance and friendship.
 Your school counselor may have referred your child to our program.
 If so, you will receive some forms to fill out and return to the school.
 You may refer your child by clicking on the button above.

 Big Brothers Big Sisters is committed to keeping your child safe, and for this to be a positive experience for the child and the volunteer.
-We conduct stringent screening on each volunteer before we will match him/her with a child.
+We conduct stringent screening on each volunteer before we will match them with a child.
 You as the parent/guardian are told about the volunteer BEFORE the match and have the final say as to accepting this volunteer into your child’s life.